mmej181/configure-ad/README.md

 Step 10: In Client VM, using your created user open up system properties.
 Allow ‘Domain Users’ access to remote desktop.

-Step 11: In DC VM, as your admin created user, open Powershell (as an administrator) to create additional users.
+Step 11: In DC VM, as your admin created user, open PowerShell (as an administrator) to create additional users.

 </p>
 <br />